Tenos-ai/tenos-bot/README.md

 **(IF YOU DO NOT HAVE A DISCORD BOT ACCOUNT ALREADY CREATED, OPEN "HOW TO DISCORD BOT.txt" AND FOLLOW INSTRUCTIONS)**

 Make sure you already have ComfyUI installed.
+If you need ComfyUI still download it [`HERE`](https://www.comfy.org/download).

-Download the portable zip from github via the code button at the top of the model page or click [HERE](https://github.com/Tenos-ai/tenos-bot/archive/refs/heads/main.zip) to download the zip.
+Download the portable zip from github via the code button at the top of the model page or click [`HERE`](https://github.com/Tenos-ai/tenos-bot/archive/refs/heads/main.zip) to download the zip.
+I reccomend placing it in your ComfyUI Portable folder but you can put it anywhere and it should work just fine.

   - The bot requires specific custom nodes.
 You can install them manually by cloning the following GitHub repositories into your `ComfyUI/custom_nodes` folder, or use the Configurator's "Install/Update Custom Nodes" tool:
       1. `https://github.com/rgthree/rgthree-comfy.git`
       2. `https://github.com/ssitu/ComfyUI_UltimateSDUpscale.git`